alwaysdata/documentation/src/content/en/docs/web-hosting/tasks/index.md

 - If the task is scheduled at a certain frequency but the execution of the previous task is not finished, the current one will be ignored,
 - Tasks are started during the set minute.
 In other words a task scheduled to start every day at 6:30 will start between 6:30:00 and 6:30:59.
 - A log is created automatically and is available from the `/home/[account]/admin/logs/jobs/` directory.
 It gives you the start and end of the task.
-	- An extract of these logs is presented in the administration’s interface (**Logs** - 📄).
+	- An extract of these logs is presented in the administration panel (**Logs** - 📄).
 	- email addresses provided to receive error reports do not replace these logs.
 - Current processes are accessible via the **Advanced > Processes > Scheduled Tasks** menu.
-- For *Command* type tasks, the language versions used by default are those specified in the **Environment** menu of the administration interface.
+- For *Command* type tasks, the language versions used by default are those specified in the **Environment** menu of the administration panel.
 It is possible to choose another version using the *Environment variables*.

 > [!NOTE]
 > If your script needs to allow some IPs, allow these [IP adresses ranges](/en/docs/technical-specifications/ip-ranges).